xdividr/dreamcloud-docs/source/dreamcompute/tutorials/configure-apache-on-debian-or-ubuntu.rst

 /etc/apache2/sites-available/YOURSITEHERE
 -----------------------------------------

-* For each site you wish to configure, we recommended you name a file similar to your site name in the **/etc/apache2/sites-available/** directory.
+* For each site you wish to configure, it is recommended you name a file similar to your site name in the **/etc/apache2/sites-available/** directory.
 * There are several example virtual hosts available on Apache's wiki